 MSD StudyLink's disclosure to educational institutions: When requesting verification of student course enrolments, MSD StudyLink provides the educational institution the student's full name, date of birth, MSD client number and student ID number.

 Educational institutions' disclosure to MSD StudyLink: The educational institutions return to MSD StudyLink the student's enrolled name, date of birth, MSD client number, student ID number and study details.

 |Unique identifiers||MSD customer number

 Student identification numbers

 MSD compares the returned data with its student database.
 The results of this process inform decisions on granting an allowance or loan.
-A student is not eligible if he or she is:
+A student is only eligible if he or she is:

 Access to the fees component of the student loan scheme was extended to part-time part-year students from 1 January 2004.
 EFTS = Equivalent full-time student.